kbeswick/taking-the-plunge-trln2019/index.md

 - When the model has been trained on a large representative dataset, it should be very good at distinguishing between cats and dogs.
 - Our model is now ready to be put into production within an application that will feed it new data.
-  The process of getting predictions from your model on unseen data is called inference.
 - But if you showed it a picture of a horse, it would be very confused, since it has never seen a horse before.
 It would likely report low confidence scores for both cat and dog